jeudyx/jeudyx.github.io/docs/v71/OAuth_2_Demo.md

 ### Step 7: Client Application: Exchange the Authorization Code for an Access Token

 To get an Access Token, call the Under Armour access token endpoint with the Authorization Code and your application's client ID and secret.
-Our API partner, Mashery, requires an `Api-Key` header with your client ID, so we'll include that.
+Our API requires an `Api-Key` header with your client ID, so we'll include that.

 > **Note:** Unlike most of our API, requests to the **access token endpoint** are required
 > by the specifications to have a content type of `application/x-www-form-urlencoded`